Ginni Thomas reportedly pressed Trump's chief of staff on overturning the election

 Earlier this month, Thomas tried to rebut claims that there was a conflict of interest between her conservatives activism and her husband's work on the highest court.
 In an interview with the conservative website the Washington Free Beacon, she said that while she did attend the Jan.
 6 rally that preceded the violence at the Capitol, she left before Trump spoke at noon and before the rioters breached the Capitol complex.

-It is not clear whether Justice Thomas was aware of his wife's correspondence with Meadows.
+It is not clear whether Thomas was aware of his wife's correspondence with Meadows.

 Read more of the highlights of Costa's interview with NPR and what the text messages revealed below.